- Bucket loads of connectivity

 Nokia Lumia 2520: DesignAs soon as you pick up the Lumia 2520 it’s apparent Nokia has taken an old-school approach to the design – valuing features and connectivity over trimness and lightness.
 At 615g it’s quite a heavy tablet, far heavier than the recent iPad Air or Kindle Fire HDX 8.9, and is a fair amount larger too at 267mm x 168mm x 8.9mm, although it does offer more screen and a huge array of connection options – more on that later.

 Not much effort has been made to keep the bezel thin either, there’s a very apparent black border all the way around the screen but the Lumia 2520 remains a pretty and fun looking tablet and the rounded, glossy plastic edges are comfortable to hold.
-You don’t get much in terms of grip though, and you’ll struggle to keep it from slipping if you try to pop it up at an angle on a nightstand or desk.
+It's not very grippy, however, as you’ll struggle to keep it from slipping if you try to pop it up at an angle on a nightstand or desk.

 The SIM and microSD card holder doesn't fit as well as it should